 Commented Dr Ros Altmann, director-general of Saga.

-With more ageing workers staying in work, we need to ask on what they can do from a practical assessment and not applying arbitrary standards based on fear, myths and health misinformation.
+With more ageing workers staying in work, we need to ask what they can do from a practical assessment and not applying arbitrary standards based on fear, myths and health misinformation.

 The HSE has produced a research document on this, called Age and Employment research which dispels many of the myths about older workers and is a must for occupational health professionals and HR; especially when considering the implications of ageism under the Equality Act.